 If your dog seems to have an allergy to trees, this product is for him.
 It helps with allergies to five trees: elderberry, English oak, field elm, black poplar and field maple.

-Again, the TREE ALLERGIES (POLLENPET) product helps decrease allergic reactions naturally by allowing your dog's body to become desensitized to each of these allergens.
+Again, the TREE ALLERGIES (POLLENPET) product can help in cases of allergic reactions naturally by allowing your dog's body to become desensitized to each of these allergens.

 Your dog will be helped when sneezing, will have clearer eyes and sinuses, and will have more regular, formed stools.